 font-family: ‘MS Sans Serif’;

 Designing your website doesn’t need to be a gruesome task.
-As long as you are able to present your data in a neat and efficient way, your visitors will be pleased.
+As long as you are able to present your data neatly and efficiently, your visitors will be pleased.
 Try these tips and mix and match some of the ideas to fit your needs.

 Dynamics in C#